LondheShubham153/90DaysOfDevOps/2024/day10/README.md

 ## Sample Log File

 A sample log file named `sample_log.log` has been provided in the same directory as this challenge file.
-You can use this file to test your script.
+You can use this file to test your script or use [this](https://github.com/logpai/loghub/blob/master/Zookeeper/Zookeeper_2k.log)

 ## How to Participate